-The algorithm is designed to deal with data at global scale while preserving computing resources as much as possible (RAM in particular) and reducing I/O operations as much as possible (because of the large file collections involved in L2 and WM in particular).
+The algorithm is designed to process data at global scale while preserving computing resources as much as possible (CPU & RAM in particular) and reducing I/O operations as much as possible.
+It is important to highlight the very large number of operations to be performed at the various stages of the L3 processor: intersecting L2 data with WM database, the point in polygon applied in between L2WM/OVF data and the HydroBASINS database, the search for the closest Node in the SWORD database.